 English

-Craft your degree around your interests by selecting from a wide variety of courses in literature, across genres and across the centuries.
+Craft your degree around your interests by selecting from a wide variety of courses in literature and writing across genres, across cultures, and across the centuries.

-As a master's student in the Department of English, you will be immersed in American & British literature, modernism, gender studies and so much more.
-We also provide the opportunity for mentorship, so that you are set up for success after graduation.
-You will benefit from our small classes, individual attention from dedicated professors, an energetic and welcoming graduate community and our location, in the heart of downtown Pittsburgh.
+As an M.A. student in the Department of English, you will be immersed in American & British literature, modernism, gender studies and so much more.
+We provide ample opportunities for research, professionalization and conference participation, and our mentorship program helps to set you up for success after graduation.
+Whether you are on our traditional English track or our Literature & Writing track, you will benefit from our small classes, individual attention from dedicated professors, an energetic and welcoming graduate community and our location in the heart of downtown Pittsburgh.
+You will also benefit from our emphasis on career readiness, which will help you build a bridge from your program to your future career!

-Recent graduates from each track have gone on to careers in business, education nonprofit and journalism, as well as doctoral programs in literature and composition and rhetoric.
+Recent graduates from each track have gone on to careers in business, education nonprofits and journalism.
+Students also continue their education in top ranked law programs and doctoral programs in literature and composition and rhetoric.

 Full-time students receive a 25% discount percent on their tuition.
 Additional funding is available through departmental and university assistantships and teaching fellowships.